Step into history at the Ramesseum temple complex, an iconic tribute to Pharaoh Ramesses II. Explore ancient grandeur and epic tales.

 Ozymandias, Ramses the Great wished to further immortalize his legacy by constructing a magical house of millions of years of User Maat-Ra that unity the whole city of Thebes with the spectrum of Amun.
 The Ramesseum temple acts as a time vault filled with memories showcasing the blessed moments and beliefs from the lives of great men and women who created the most incredible civilization the world has ever seen.

-The Ramesseum temple was constructed by Ramses the great plus enlarged by a number of kings such as Ramsess III and Mernptah.
-One of the most captivating constructions in the Ramesseum temple is the colossal statue of Ramses the great which is more than 1000 tons in weight and reaches a height of 18m it was referred to as Memnonium Temple which was associated with their Memnon legendary hero who is the son of Aurora was happens to be the son of Eos the goddess of Dawn.
+The Ramesseum temple was constructed by Ramses the Great plus enlarged by a number of ancient Egyptian kings such as Ramsess III and Mernptah.
+One of the most captivating constructions in the Ramesseum temple is the colossal statue of Ramses the Great which is more than 1000 tons in weight and reaches a height of 18m it was referred to as Memnonium Temple which was associated with their Memnon legendary hero who is the son of Aurora was happens to be the son of Eos the goddess of Dawn.

 The enchanting Ramesseum temple was the inspiration behind the poem of Ozymandias by Percy Bysshe Shelley.
 Some of the most detailed information about the descriptions and inscriptions of the temple was from Diodorus the Roman historian.
 It was unfortunately not preserved as Abu Simbel temple and Karnak plus it was extensively restored in 1896 by William Flinders Petrie the Egyptologist who the Isreal Stella of Mernptah who was mentioned in the book of Exodus.

-The Ramesseum temple has various remains of the toppled colossus of King Ramesses the great which stood over 6 stories high that was the biggest freestanding statue ever made in Egypt and the largest sculpture ever made anywhere on earth.
+The Ramesseum temple has various remains of the toppled colossus of King Ramesses the Great which stood over 6 stories high.
+It was the biggest freestanding statue ever made in Egypt and the largest sculpture ever made anywhere on earth.
 The decoration found on the grand columns of the hypostyle hall showcases the craftsmanship of that era.

 Thebes is filled with endless wonders one of which is the enduring Ramesseum temple that illuminates the heritage of one of the greatest rulers that ever walked the lands of Egypt.
 Discover the history and majesty of Luxor with our expert-led Luxor day tours.
 Visit iconic sites like the Ramesseum, Valley of the Kings, and Karnak Temple.
 Book now for an unforgettable Egyptian adventure!